benschwarz/gallery-css/README.md

 _What?
 No script!?
 Why?_ — Gallery css started as an experiment to build interactive, fluid componentry without the need for jQuery, or a jQuery carousel script.
 Use this library, or don't — either way, hopefully you'll learn from the techniques used within.

+### Installation

+The preferred method to install gallery-css is by using Bower, a package manager for front-end components.

+`bower install gallery-css`

+Otherwise, if you want to keep it simple, check the [dist directory](/dist).

 ### Getting started

 You've got a couple options with how you'd like to use gallery.css: